 - Next, request your high school and college transcripts.
 This includes proper leaving certificates/diploma including a GED.
-Have your school officials send the transcripts directly to NYU.
-In other words if you, the student, send anything to admissions, it will be considered unofficial.
+Have your school officials send the transcripts directly to NYU or upload them through your Application Portal.

 Tips for a good recommendation: Choose someone who knows you.
 Your recommender should speak to your academic skills, character and, if possible, be someone you’ve worked with in the past year or two.
 Above all else, you should make sure they’re advocating for your success (insert smile).

 - Don’t forget standardized testing.
 Are you in your first year of college?
 Or studying part-time and will complete less than 32 credits prior to applying?
 If this is you, you’ll need to submit a form of standardized testing accepted by NYU.
 In addition, English Language Testing is required if you have not completed three full years of study in a curriculum taught in English or if English is not your native language.

 - And finally, review the artistic requirements.
 For artistic programs in Steinhdardt and Tisch, you may need to audition or submit a portfolio.

 Other things to think about...

 For some programs at NYU, an application can only be submitted in the fall.
 Those programs include Global Liberal Studies, majors in the Stern School of Business, and most (but not all) majors in the Tisch School of the Arts.
 If you’re interest in one of these programs or schools, it’s important you’re mindful of the deadlines or you’ll be waiting a whole another year to apply (yikes!)
-On the other hand, the College of Arts and Science and most programs in Steinhardt (aside from a few) allow spring transfers.
+On the other hand, the College of Arts and Science, most programs in Steinhardt (aside from a few), and lots of others allow spring transfers.